Nebukam/PCGExtendedToolkit/README.md

->⚠️ AT THIS TIME THE PLUGIN IS FUNCTIONAL STILL WIP ⚠️
+>⚠️ AT THIS TIME THE PLUGIN IS FUNCTIONAL BUT HEAVILY WIP ⚠️
 >_I'm pushing changes and update in separate branches to make sure the main is stable._

 # PCG Extended Toolkit ![BETA](https://img.shields.io/badge/BETA-ff0f0f)